Obscurely/RustTemplate/docs/template/EXTRAS.md

 ### Pages

-The following are settings for the website hosted with the content from the `docs/` folder
+The following are settings for the site hosted with the content from the `docs/` folder

 - Source: Deploy from a branch